Centralized Volatility Reduction for Electricity Markets: Copperplate Power System Example

-Proposition \ref{prop:central} reveals that strict reduction of aggregate volatilities is guaranteed.
-In contrast to Proposition \ref{prop:bilat}, both $W$ and $P$ reduce the variance of their profits.
-To illustrate, let us consider the case in which $\Delta^*=\sqrt{3}\sigma$, and note that $q^*$ and $K^*$ here constitute a subset of the non-degenerate Stackelberg equilibria, and hence, for $W$, strict volatility reduction is automatic, also, for $P$, $K^*>1$, and hence, strict reduction is also attained.
-Here, solving our centralized mechanism is equivalent to picking the equilibrium that attains the greatest variance reduction from bilateral contracts.
-Larger $\sigma^2$ implies higher wind uncertainty, leading to greater variance reduction via our centralized mechanism.
+{ Proposition \ref{prop:central} (specifically \eqref{eq:prop4.aggvol}) reveals that aggregate volatilities of $P$ and $W$ strictly decrease as a result of the centralized insurance market.
+Contrast this result to that in Proposition \ref{prop:bilat}, strict volatility reduction $P$ was only attained for $K>1$.
+Propositions \ref{prop:bilat} and \ref{prop:central} reveal that the centralized mechanism picks the subset of Stackelberg equilibria that attain the largest aggregate volatility reduction, while preserving the same expected profits for $P$ and $W$.} Larger $\sigma^2$ implies higher wind uncertainty, leading to largeer variance reduction via our centralized mechanism.
 We plot the profits of $W$ and $P$ across the scenarios with the parameters in Figure \ref{fig:2_Players_Social}.
-Besides decreasing each player's volatility (at no cost to the intermediary), the diagram reveals how $W$ is less exposed to negative profits than without the option trade.
+Besides decreasing each player's volatility (at no cost to the intermediary), the diagram reveals how $W$ is less exposed to negative profits than without the insurance contract.
 On the other hand, $P$ is now exposed to negative profits in some scenarios.
-Note that $P$ here is risk-neutral, and we will show later in the paper that if $P$ is risk-averse, she hedges against such losses by requiring more premium $q$ in the forward stage.
+We will show later in the paper that if $P$ is more risk-averse, she hedges against such losses by requiring higher premium $q$ in the forward stage.